 The Upper Silesian region is host to a world-class district of Mississippi Valley-Type zinc-lead deposits.
-Stratiform mineralization occurs largely within a sub-horizontal to gently dipping dolomite unit of Middle Triassic age within a unit referred to as the Ore Bearing Dolomite (OBD), which hosts most of the historical zinc-lead mines in the district as well as currently operating Pomorzany mine.
-In the area of the Rokitno and Zawiercie concessions drilled by Rathdowney at Project Olza, mineralization within the OBD typically occurs at depths of 100 to 200 metres.
+Stratiform mineralization occurs largely within a sub-horizontal to gently dipping dolomite unit of Middle Triassic age within a unit referred to as the Ore Bearing Dolomite (OBD), which hosts most of the historical zinc-lead mines in the district as well as Pomorzany mine, which operated to 2020.
+In the area of the Zawiercie concessions drilled by Rathdowney at Project Olza, mineralization within the OBD typically occurs at depths of 100 to 200 metres.

 Mineral Resources and Exploration Potential

-The current inferred mineral resource (at a 2% Zn cut-off) is 24.4 million tonnes grading 7.02% Zn+Pb is based on both Rathdowney and historical drilling, including additional historical data received to July 2014.
+The current inferred mineral resource is based on both Rathdowney and historical drilling, including additional historical data received to July 2014.

 The results presented at a range of cut-offs are shown in the table below.